Imitation is the sincerest form of flattery.

 I see it as a natural step to finding one’s own voice.

-I’d argue that Dylan borrowed from the great Guthrie on his way to becoming even greater (I’ll let the cinephiles debate QT vs. Marty).
+I’d argue that Dylan borrowed from the great Guthrie on his way to becoming even greater (I’ll let the cinephiles debate QT vs. Scorsese).

 To become great in any field, i.e. a thought leader with original ideas that have an impact, you too will have to copy what you know and love.

-I’d like to show you a simple formula to follow on the path to crafting your own unique voice.
+I’d like to show you a simple formula to follow on the path to crafting your own unique voice on your way “from good to great”.

 Emotional Intelligence, Servant Leadership, Design Thinking – widely practiced ideas and concepts of recent years.